freeCodeCamp/guide/src/pages/css/layout/flexbox/index.md

 #### More Information:
 <!-- Please add any articles you think might be helpful to read before writing the article -->
-[This is a great article](https://medium.freecodecamp.org/an-animated-guide-to-flexbox-d280cf6afc35) to read up to understand more about flexbox
+<a href='https://medium.freecodecamp.org/an-animated-guide-to-flexbox-d280cf6afc35' target='_blank' rel='nofollow'>This is a great article</a> to read up to understand more about flexbox